iulspop/sati/README.md

 ### Prisma helper scripts

-- `"prisma:apply-changes"` - Applies changes to the database schema to the database.
+- `"prisma:test-changes` - Applies schema changes to database without creating a migration.
+Use to prototype a schema change before creating a migration.
+- `"prisma:apply-changes"` - Generates a migration for your schema changes and applies it to database.
 - `"prisma:seed"` - Seeds the database with a user profile.
 - `"prisma:setup"` - Sets up the database.
 - `"prisma:wipe"` - Wipes the database (irrevocably delete all data, but keep the schema).
 - `"prisma:reset-dev"` - Wipes the database, seeds it and starts the dev server.
   This is a utility script that you can use in development to get clean starts.
+- `"prisma:studio"` - Open Prisma studio for read and writing table data.

 ### Generating boilerplate